ctappy/ranNUM/README.md

 =============

 Uses 6500 random stock prices and 10000 random city temperatures.
-Randomness between up to 1-100,000 is accurate but I have not implemented scaling beyond that yet.
+Randomness between 1-100,000 is accurate but I have not implemented scaling beyond that yet.
 In a future release I will add up to a million unless someone requests otherwise.

 Usage
 -----